-The Chartered Institute of Logistics and Transport (CILT) is an incorporated charity governed by its Royal Charter and Bye-laws.
+CILT is an incorporated charity governed by its Royal Charter and Bye-laws.
 It is registered as a charity in England and Wales, registered number 313376.
 The trustees of CILT, appointed by the Council hold the following offices: President, two UK domiciled Vice Presidents, Honorary Secretary, Honorary Solicitor and Honorary Treasurer.
 The trustees must meet a minimum of once a year, but in practice meet at least quarterly.
 The governing documents of CILT are its Royal Charter and Bye-Laws.
 Changes to these documents require the approval of the Privy Council, subsequent to the agreement of the voting members of CILT.
 The Royal Charter was granted in 1926.
 The bye-laws were most recently revised in April 2010.

-The supreme governing body of CILT is the Council, known as the Council of Trustees (CoT), which comprises the President, the President-Elect, two International Vice Presidents resident in the UK, the Honorary Treasurer, Honorary Solicitor and Honorary Secretary.
-The CoT is chaired by the President.
+The supreme governing body of CILT is the Council, known as the Council of Trustees (CoT), which comprises the President, the President-Elect, two International Vice Presidents resident in the UK, the Honorary Treasurer, Honorary Solicitor and Honorary Secretary and the Chairmen of the three standing committees of CILT, namely the International Council, the International Management Committee and the International Audit Committee.